f

 William in the Parish of Staplehurst, Kent

-K. Webb/Henry Hawkhurst's records
+K. Webb/Henry Hawkhurst's research

-Don Lloyd and team's records
+Don Lloyd and team's research

 11th May 1748